silvia-odwyer/pixels.js/mkdocs/index.md

 ```

 ## All Filters
-A complete Demo of all filters, along with their names, can be found in PixelsJS' official website.
+A complete Demo of all filters, along with their names, can be found at [PixelsJS' official website](https://silvia-odwyer.github.io/pixels.js/)

 Just navigate to the Demo section of the website, and you'll get a live demo of each filter.